Functions v1

 Function parameters

-You can configure the following parts of your function:
+You can configure these parts of your Function:

 Name | Configurable items |